Typetura/Typetura/README.md

 Typetura is a CSS library that allows you to create dynamic responsive type systems with ease. v4 has numerous changes, including removal of all JavaScript, a new license (MIT), and a few changes to the API.

+## What is Typetura?

+Is it software?
+Is it a company?
+Yes.

+Scott Kellum was working on ways to make variable fonts responsive to the viewport.
+Frustrated with the limitations of clamp(), he developed the technology and decided to quit his day job and start a company around the ideas that it enabled.

 ## Installation

 Add [typetura.css](https://raw.githubusercontent.com/Typetura/Typetura/main/typetura.css) to your project.
 Copy and paste it into your CSS file or link to it in your HTML.